 Why Put A Rug On Carpet?

-There are a few reasons I would put a rug on top of carpet:
+Here is a list of the reasons I would put a rug on top of carpet:

 How To Install Rugs On Carpet

-Rug corners are the less intimidating option, but they do not stay as long or work very wall on carpet.
-You can order any pack of rug corners on Amazon, just adhere them to each side and stick them to your carpeting.
+Rug corners are the easier option, but they don’t stay as long or work very wall on carpet.
+I’ve used this rug corner pack from Amazon and they work really well.
 For renters and less permanent spaces, these are a great short-term solution.
 Be warned, eventually the corners may start to come up over time.

 Personally, I would do this even in a rental because after removing the screws, there is no visible damage to the rug or the carpet/floor.